Post Rock District 4-H Events

 NCK LEAD March 29 at Cloud County Community College

-Post Rock District and River Valley District are teaming up with Cloud County Community College to offer a drive-in personal development experience for teens.
+Post Rock District and River Valley District are teaming up with Cloud County Community College to offer a drive-in personal development experience for 4-H members in the 6th through 12th grades.
 NCK LEAD will take place on Saturday, March 29 at CCCC in Concordia.
 Participants will engage with collegiate professionals to gain information to assist with making post-high school decisions.
 We are excited that the 2025 experience will include hands-on workshops exploring careers through CCCC’s new Technical Education and Innovation Center.
 There will also be opportunities for teens to boost their leadership skills and have fun with 4-H friends from the region.
-Save the date and watch for more details in the coming weeks!
+Registration fee is $20 and includes lunch.
+Space is limited!
+Register at bit.ly/NCKLead25 by March 17!

 Post Rock District 4-H Days and Judging Extravaganzas 2025 - February 8 and March 3